exercism/v3/languages/csharp/exercises/concept/equality/.docs/after.md

 This will save a certain amount of type checking for reference types and will save a boxing step for value types as they will not need to be converted to an object (boxed) as an argument to `public override bool Equals(object other)`.

 If you add the interface `IEquatable<T>` to your class this will require the overload to be implemented.
-Unless your code contains routines that take objects of type `IEquatable<T>` (and presumably do something interesint relating to equality irrespective of the implementing class) there is really no other reason to include the interface.
+Unless your code contains routines that take objects of type `IEquatable<T>` (and presumably do something interesting relating to equality irrespective of the implementing class) there is really no other compelling to include the interface.

 ### `IEqualityComparer<T>`

 If you have a class that can be uniquely identified in two different ways, say a `Person` class that has a SSID and a unique email address then .NET provides a means to allow two different collections to use different hash-code and equality tests.
 Each can have an different implementation of `IEqualityComparer<T>` with its own an `Equals()` and a `GetHashCode()` method.
 You can have a dictionary keyed on SSID and another keyed on email address.

-Where `IEqualityComparer<T>` is in play you would typically still implement `Equals()` and `GetHashCode()` on your item class to avoid problems outside the collection classes.
+Where `IEqualityComparer<T>` is in play you would typically still override `Equals()` and `GetHashCode()` on your item class to avoid problems outside the collection classes.

 One consideration when using `IEqualityComparer<T>` is that private methods etc. will not be available for the equality test.